Why your startup needs MVP

-Today MeinFernbus is a leading company on German long distance bus transportation market.
-In 2015 it merged with Flixbus with new company covering 76% of the respective market.
-But MVP we developed together with MeinFernbus IT team was quite simple:
+Today MeinFernbus is a leading company in the German long-distance bus transportation market.
+In 2015, MeinFernbus merged with another company, covering 76% of the respective market.
+But MVP we developed together with the MeinFernbus IT team was quite simple:

 - User goes to the website.

 - Prints it out.

 - Shows the ticket when boarding the bus.